Lab 11.2 – Sky to Sea: Unraveling the Carbon Connection

 Interpretation Question:

-- Now switch to look at the Pioneer NES Inshore Surface mooring, which is located off the east coast of the U.S. in the Atlantic Ocean, by clicking in the corresponding circle at the bottom of the graphs.
-Is the seasonal pattern here similar to the Oregon pattern?
+2. Now switch to look at the Pioneer NES Inshore Surface Mooring by clicking on this option below the graph.
+This station is located off the east coast of the U.S. in the Atlantic Ocean.
+Is the temporal pattern seen here the same as that off the coast of Oregon?

 Reflection Question:

-- Remember that anthropogenic atmospheric CO₂ is a greenhouse gas and traps heat near the earth’s surface.
-Explain how your answer to question 6 could impact global temperature.
+2. Remember that anthropogenic atmospheric CO₂ is a greenhouse gas and traps heat near the earth’s surface.
+Based on your answer to question #6, how does the ocean impact global temperature?